-5 Storm Sewer Inspections & Maintenance Visual observation of storm sewer systems (catch basins, inlets, drainage channels, retention ponds) 10 (two per campus) Inspections Yes, by inspecting and maintaining storm sewer systems and performing required maintenance, a reduction of pollutants impacting the stormwater is expected.
-5 Target Area Inspections Visual observation of target areas with potential pollutant exposure to stormwater 20 (four quarterly inspections per campus) Inspections Yes, if pollutants are observed in the target areas, these can be addressed prior to discharge of pollutant into stormwater.
-5 Spill Prevention Inspection of fuel and used oil tanks, preventative maintenance, and spill kit stocking 60 (12 monthly inspections per campus) Inspections Yes, if leaks, spills, or maintenance issues are observed in the storage tank areas, these can be addressed prior to discharge of pollutants into stormwater.
+MCM ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
+(Answer Yes or No and explain) 5.
+Pollution Prevention and Good Housekeeping for Municipal Operations Storm Sewer Inspections & Maintenance Visual observation of storm sewer systems (catch basins, inlets, drainage channels, retention ponds) 20 (four per campus) Inspections Yes, by inspecting and maintaining storm sewer systems and performing required maintenance, a reduction of pollutants impacting the stormwater is expected.
+5. Pollution Prevention and Good Housekeeping for Municipal Operations Target Area Inspections Visual observation of target areas with potential pollutant exposure to stormwater 20 (four quarterly inspections per campus) Inspections Yes, if pollutants are observed in the target areas, these can be addressed prior to discharge of pollutant into stormwater.
+5. Pollution Prevention and Good Housekeeping for Municipal Operations Spill Prevention Inspection of fuel and used oil tanks, preventative maintenance, and spill kit stocking 80 (12 monthly inspections per campus) Inspections Yes, if leaks, spills, or maintenance issues are observed in the storage tank areas, these can be addressed prior to discharge of pollutants into stormwater.
+5. Pollution Prevention and Good Housekeeping for Municipal Operations Spill Prevention Annual training of employees on spill prevention, countermeasure, and control 1 Training No, this BMP has an indirect impact on the reduction of pollutants, by providing employees education about the various sources of oil around the campuses and how to properly address and cleanup a possible spill.

-Provide the measurable goals for each of the MCMs, and an evaluation of the success of the implementation of the measurable goals (see Example 3 in instructions):
+4. Provide the measurable goals for each of the MCMs, and an evaluation of the success of the implementation of the measurable goals (see Example 3 in instructions):

 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
-1 Host two events at various TCCD campuses annually Two in-person campus events were held in 2023 - Arbor Day at the Southeast Campus and a Fall Semester Kick-Off at Southeast Campus.
-These events provided information related to stormwater pollution prevention.
-1 Direct participation of TCCD's Office of Environmental Management in at least 1 special event annually Display education materials annually at campus events.
-Two in-person campus events were held in 2023 - Arbor Day at the Southeast Campus and a Fall Semester Kick-Off at Southeast Campus.
-These events provided information related to stormwater pollution prevention.
-1 Establish web page Met goal.
-A web site dedicated to providing information about TCCD's stormwater program has been established and is currently live.
-1 & 2 Stormwater hotline and reporting form added to the web page.
+1. Public Education, Outreach, and Involvement Host at least two events at various TCCD campuses annually Did not meet goal.
+One in-person campus event was held in 2024 - Arbor Day at the Southeast Campus.
+This event provided information to the community related to stormwater pollution prevention.
+1. Public Education, Outreach, and Involvement TCCD's Office of Environmental Management direct participation in at least 1 special event annually Display education materials annually at campus events.
+Met goal.
+One in-person campus event was held in 2024 - Arbor Day at the Southeast Campus in which TCCD's Office of Environmental Management directly participated in educating the community about stormwater pollution prevention.
+1. Public Education, Outreach, and Involvement Establish web page Met goal.
+A website dedicated to providing information about TCCD's stormwater program has been established and is currently live with available links to the public in reporting stormwater issues (i.e., illicit discharges, construction issues).
+1. Public Education, Outreach, and Involvement & 2.
+Illicit Discharge Detection and Elimination Stormwater hotline and reporting form added to the web page.
 Review call log and summary of reports annually Met goal.
 The long-established stormwater hotline number is posted on the Stormwater Management web page as well as a reporting form that can be used to report concerns related to stormwater pollution.
-A review of the call log and reporting summary indicates no calls or reports were made in 2023.
-1 Sponsor at least one cleanup day annually.
-There were no cleanup day events organized for 2023.
+A review of the call log and reporting summary indicates no calls or reports were made in 2024.
+1. Public Education, Outreach, and Involvement Sponsor at least one cleanup day annually.
+There were no cleanup day events organized for 2024.
 These events stopped due to constraints following the Covid-19 pandemic and have not yet resumed for the district.
-1 Provide construction contractors with educational materials.
-There were no large construction projects at the South (SO) campus during 2023.
+1. Public Education, Outreach, and Involvement Provide construction contractors with educational materials.
+Met Goal.
+The primary contractor for the construction project occurring at the Northwest campus was provided educational SWMP-related information during pre-construction meetings.